CrunchyData/postgres-operator/docs/content/architecture/high-availability/multi-cluster-kubernetes.md

 few environmental setups:

 - Two Kubernetes clusters
+- An external storage system, using one of the following:
-- S3, or an external storage system that uses the S3 protocol
+  - S3, or an external storage system that uses the S3 protocol OR
+  - GCS

 At a high-level, the PostgreSQL Operator follows the "active-standby" data center deployment model for managing the PostgreSQL clusters across Kuberntetes